“How long have I been in here…? Half a day?”

-Nodding at each other, Aaron and Val rushed down the stairs, through the manor’s halls, and burst from out the backdoor.
+Nodding at each other, Aaron and Val rushed down the stairs, through the manor’s halls, and burst out the back door.

 Gasping for breath, Grandmore’s expensive armor shook and rattled as he sprung up.

 “Take it easy, sir.” the inquisitor that had revived him pleaded.
-However, that advice fell upon deaf ears.
-Grandmore had spotted Aaron and his hellhound dashing away ten metres from him and getting further by the second.
+However, that advice fell on deaf ears.
+Grandmore had spotted Aaron and his hellhound dashing away ten meters from him and getting further by the second.

 The inquisitor that helped heal him rushed to his side, “Are you alright, sir?
 We should begin pursuit right away, sir.
 Let me- AARGH!”

-The scarlet-robed man was interrupted when he was set alight by a bolt of thunder.
-A few seconds of later,his twitching, singed body ended up tipping over and flopping against the ground.
+The scarlet-robed man interrupted when he was set alight by a bolt of thunder.
+A few seconds of later, his twitching, singed body ended up tipping over and flopping against the ground.